tonyb486/tonybox.net/content/posts/ecb-penguin/index.md

 {{% svg "drawing2.svg"  %}}

-And with that, you can see the property of diffusion, and slightly better understand the nuance of the risks of using AES-ECB.
-ECB still reveals information about the ciphertext of your image, and small amounts of information can still break cryptosystems, so **please don't take this as a reason to use ECB**.

-# Hiding Some of a Penguin

-Keep in mind that adding the noise uniformly to 15% of the bytes means that most blocks will end up getting a bit flipped, and so we effectively spread the noise out to affect every block, scrambling the penguin.
+And with that, you can see the property of diffusion, and hopefully slightly better understand the nuance behind that image of an encrypted penguin.
+Keep in mind, however, that adding the noise uniformly to 15% of the bytes means that most blocks will end up getting a bit flipped, and so we effectively spread the noise out to affect every block, scrambling the penguin.

 Here, we can see what happens if we add slightly less noise, flipping the least significant bit in about 3% of the bytes.
 As shown below, the penguin is more scrambled than without the noise, as the uniform noise is amplified in the blocks where it is present, but the noise doesn't affect every block and the penguin is still somewhat visible underneath:

 {{% svg "drawing3.svg"  %}}

-Finally, even if your input data is noisy, even if you intentionally make it noisy, ECB is usually not a good idea, particularly when we have better modes available for most, if not all, applications.
+Real data often has patterns.
+Even adding noise, as shown above, doesn't remove all of those patterns unless the noise is applied with complete uniformity.
+In reality, even if your input data is noisy, and even if you intentionally make it noisy, ECB is usually not a good idea.
+This is true particularly when we have better options available for most, if not all, applications.

-Security is hard, and small changes and nuance can make a big difference.